fastly/compute-js-static-publish/README.md

 running as part of your build process.

 The files you have configured to be included (`--root-dir`) are enumerated and prepared.
-Their contents are included into your Wasm binary (or made available via Object Store, if so configured).
+Their contents are included into your Wasm binary (or made available via [Object Store](#object-store), if so configured).
 This process is called "publishing".

 Once the files are published, they are available to the other source files in the Compute@Edge application.
-For example, the stock application simply runs the [PublisherServer](#publisherserver) class to serve up these files.
+For example, the stock application runs the [PublisherServer](#publisherserver) class to serve these files.

-For more advanced uses, such as accessing the contents of these file in your own application, see the [Using the packaged objects in your own application](#using-published-assets-in-your-own-application) section below.
+For more advanced uses, such as accessing the contents of these file in your application, see the [Using the packaged objects in your own application](#using-published-assets-in-your-own-application) section below.

 Publishing is meant to run each time before building your Compute@Edge application into a Wasm file.